FazylovaEkaterina/diamond1/README.md

                 file name   | Description of file
     ------------------------|----------------------
+            readme.md       | Instruction for users of the directory Diamond.sln     | it's a file with structure for organizing projects in Visual Studio. (the way:
+                            | diamond1/ConsoleApplication1)
-            readme.md       | Instruction for users of the directory Diamond.sln     | it's visual studio file of all progect (the way: diamond1/ConsoleApplication1) ConsoleApplication1.exe | This file is a ready-made app that can be started and you run in the created application (the way:
+    ConsoleApplication1.exe | This file is a ready-made app that can be started and you run in the created application (the way:
                             | diamond1/ConsoleApplication1/bin/Debug)
-            App.config      | It's the configuration of progect (the way: diamond1/ConsoleApplication1) Diamond.csproj    | It's .... (the way: diamond1/ConsoleApplication1)
+            App.config      | It's the configuration of progect (the way: diamond1/ConsoleApplication1) Diamond.csproj    | It's is a Visual Studio .NET C# Project file extension.
+This file will have information about the files
+                            | included in that project. (the way: diamond1/ConsoleApplication1)
             Program.cs      | This file includes the cod of my programm (the way: diamond1/ConsoleApplication1)